The Proposals App program will automate the process of getting your customers to receive and accept engagement letters.

-The Services screen lets you select the services you will provide to the customer.
+The Services section lets you add the services you will provide to the customer.
 Each can have a different billing types, depending on the service provided.

 These services are synced from the Products and Services you specified within QuickBooks Online.
 For those on QuickBooks Desktop, it's pulled from your Items list.

-When a service is selected, you can edit the service.
+To add a service, click in the grid and choose from the dropdown.
+When a service is selected, you can edit the details of the service.

 When Accepted - Customer is invoiced when they accept the proposal.